alandra-v/portfolio/README.md

 4. **Install Composer** with [https://formulae.brew.sh/formula/composer](https://formulae.brew.sh/formula/composer)

-5. **Add alias to Composer**, you can find intructions here [https://www.chrissy.dev/notes/install-composer-globally-on-mac-os/](https://www.chrissy.dev/notes/install-composer-globally-on-mac-os/) (from step 4.)
+5. **Add alias to Composer**, you can find instructions here [https://www.chrissy.dev/notes/install-composer-globally-on-mac-os/](https://www.chrissy.dev/notes/install-composer-globally-on-mac-os/) (from step 4.)

 6. **Test** whether Composer has been installed in the command line with the command: `composer`